 Bottom line: Right at this very minute stress is changing the blend of bacteria living in your gut.
 When gut bacteria go on holiday your body absorbs fewer antioxidants but instead can absorb more toxins.
 What you eat impacts how significant the effect of stress is on your acne.
 An enormously likely reason why even though your friends are going through the exact same levels of stress – they don’t have acne.
 Get to know what meals which help fight acne look like in my free, 1-page acne diet cheat sheet.

 You’ve got this my friend.
 Yes – acne can be caused by stress.
 But it’s not as simple as you have stress and you get acne.
 There’s a huge bit lost in the middle there.
 It’s the bit which turns something you think about as being all in your head – to something tangible, holdable and do-something aboutable.

 Stress and acne are intimately linked but combating stress pimples is not just about managing stress it’s also about making your body more resilient to stress.

 Stress will always be a part of your life, so making it easier for your body to deal with stress can help you get rid of stress acne.

 Here are 3 ways I recommend you start;

 - Get eating the right foods today – this is highly likely to help turn up your body’s antioxidants defences, feed good gut bacteria and turn down your skin’s inflammatory load.

-- Consider a probiotic supplement, stress has huge impact on lactobacilli and bifidobacteria species which are good, healthy and happy bacteria – try a replacement probiotic like this.
+- Consider a probiotic supplement, stress has a huge impact on lactobacilli and bifidobacteria species which are good, healthy and happy bacteria – try a replacement probiotic like this.

 - Challenge your mindset – sometimes it’s not about avoiding stress, it’s about changing the way you think about whatever it is you’re finding stressful.
 Control what you can control, let go and accept what you can’t.
 Mindfulness can be a fab way to do this.